-Grey water can be stored and used on the garden (or even in toilets or washing machines), or else it can be diverted to the garden with a plumbed-in diverter (it's basically a switch, so if it's raining it goes into the sewer instead).
+Grey water can be stored and used on the garden (or even in toilets or washing machines), or else it can be diverted to the garden with a plumbed-in diverter (basically a switch, so if it's raining it goes into the sewer instead).
 Conditions may apply in the area where you live so contact your local council for advice.
-DIY options include attaching an extra-long flexible hose from the washing machine to the garden, or using a bucket.
+DIY grey water options include attaching an extra-long flexible hose from the washing machine to the garden, or using a bucket.

 Dangerous grey water liaisons

-- Don't leave buckets lying around if you have small children – they're a drowning hazard.
+- Don't leave full buckets lying around if you have small children – they're a drowning hazard

-- Don't water herbs, vegetables, or pot plants without access to other kinds of moisture.
+- Don't water herbs, vegetables, or pot plants without access to other kinds of moisture, and

 - Keep the grey water underground, or under mulch – this helps prevent evaporation and keeps it away from kids and pets.